OstlerDev/florincoin/doc/gitian-building.md

 the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing for Gitian to work offline.

-Building Litecoin
+Building Florincoin
 ----------------

-To build Litecoin (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md) in the florincoin repository.
+To build Florincoin (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md) in the florincoin repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.